Season 1, Episode 42

 Gila Golub:

-Actually, I read that at the level two.
+Actually, I read that at level two.

 Lorne Brown:

-Can you talk a little bit about codependency? ’cause I, that gave me such a shift in my life with so many of my relationships in my life, bringing that awareness to me of how you define codependency and, and how it can be destructive.
+Can you talk a little bit about codependency? because I, that gave me such a shift in my life with so many of my relationships in my life, bringing that awareness to me of how you define codependency and, and how it can be destructive.

 Gila Golub: